shua/dolface/readme.txt

 a program called doltool, but I have yet to find a live link to this tool.

--fsticuff- is a program that generates fst.bin files given a game folder.
+-cobbler- fixes your boots
-It can also print fst.bin info to std out.
+creates a new fst.bin and boot.bin given a game directory

--chop- just takes any dol file and chops it up into its sections for further analysis.
-It was useful for me, but I don't know how useful it is for other people.
+-chum- takes whole dolphin executables, and chops them into smaller, more easily digestible bits.
+Useful when I was working on dol2elf.

 compile:
 I compiled them with a simple 'clang dol2elf -o dol2elf.c' (gcc is fine also).